ecolabardini/ecolabardini.github.io/_posts/2018-03-25-a-small-talk-about-locking.md

 ## Conclusion

 Understand your needs.
-Relational databases are a long standing technology and very accurate way of handling all these problems.
+Relational databases are a long standing technology and a very accurate way of handling all of these problems.
 On the other side, probably with a higher cost but higher performance, availability and so on, are distributed systems and distributed data stores, handling problems in a very different way. `Keep studying!`

 ## References
 * [MySQL 5.7 Reference Manual - Locking Reads](https://dev.mysql.com/doc/refman/5.7/en/innodb-locking-reads.html){:target="_blank"}